koty10/trippidy/README.md

 # Trippidy
-This is a Flutter project for Trippidy - a tool for Online Organisation of Trips.
+This is a Flutter project for Trippidy - a tool for the Online Organisation of Trips.

 # Instalation
 - Follow the instructions on https://docs.flutter.dev/get-started/install